Search and Rescue

 – What assistance you will need.

-4: To initiate a rescue operation for fastest response contact your nearest R.C.M.P. detachment if able.
+5: To initiate a search and rescue operation for fastest response contact your nearest R.C.M.P. detachment if able.
 The next best option is to contact someone at home and have them contact the nearest R.C.M.P. detachment for you.
 If you are unable to do either of those then press the SOS button on your satellite device.
 If all of those fail then stay calm knowing the person you left a trip plan with should be starting a search when you don’t return on time.